 5. What is the toughest plastic?

 Ans.
-In terms of durability, strength, and impact resistance Polycarbonate is the toughest plastic material out there.
+In terms of durability, strength, and impact resistance, Polycarbonate is the toughest plastic material out there.
+It is 200 times stronger than glass and is often used for making bulletproof windows for homes, offices, and even automobiles.

 The Takeaway –

 That was all I had to say about the physical properties of plastics.
-Understanding a plastic material’s property is a must for good productivity, ample production, low cost, and boosting profits.
+Understanding a plastic material’s property is essential for good productivity, great production, low cost, and boosted profits.

 I hope you like my piece.
 Kindly share your reviews in the comment box.